VarjuAkos/astro-social-media-Agent/ai-social-media-agent/README.md

 For support and questions:
 - Check the troubleshooting section below
 - Review the example usage
-- Ensure your OpenAI API key is valid and has sufficient credits
+- Ensure your Groq API key is valid and has sufficient credits

 ### Troubleshooting
-- **"OpenAI API key not configured"**: Create a `.env` file with your API key
+- **"Groq API key not configured"**: Create a `.env` file with your API key
 - **"Failed to generate posts"**: Check your internet connection and API key validity
 - **UI not loading**: Ensure Streamlit is installed: `pip install streamlit`